IMG_6841.jpeg

 Transportation

-Alaska is a place where you might use every type of transport you can imagine - airplane, helicopter, cruise ship, canoe, car, bus, train, toboggan & even dog sled!
+Alaska is a place where you might use every type of transport you can imagine - airplane, helicopter, cruise ship, canoe, car, bus, train, toboggan, and even dog sled!
 Much of Alaska is unreachable by car.
 Even Juneau, the state’s capital, is only reachable via air or sea.

 Phones & Technology